porczynski/gitpush/README.md

 # gitpush
-one line quick commit, comment and push to github
+linux one command line quick commit, comment and push directly to the Github.com master branch

 ### Usage:
-copy **gitpush** file in your project main directory type
+copy **gitpush** file into your project main directory and run after your work
 ```shell
 ./gitpush
 ```